cchance27/rustybridge/docs/REFACTOR_TODO.md

   - [ ] Add `attach_to_session()` server function
   - [ ] Verify user has relay access before allowing attachment, users can connect to their own based on ACL, but for now system admins can also connect based on role... we can add a custom claim for this later at server level
   - [ ] Return WebSocket connection URL with session parameters
+  - [ ] Remember we want to eventually add support to sessions with "guest sessions" where we can generate a onetime link for web shell or one time ssh username/OTP to join a shared session... so we should make sure our auth is flexibile to handle this eventually even if we're not adding it right now.

 ## 8. Web UI - Admin Panel
 - [ ] Modify `crates/rb-web/src/app/pages/server/sessions.rs`